Human Immunodeficiency Virus (HIV)

 - Night sweats.

-These first symptoms can range from mild to severe and usually disappear on their own after 2 to 3 weeks.
-But many people don't have symptoms or they have such mild symptoms that they don't notice them at this stage.
+These first symptoms can range from mild to severe.
+They usually go away on their own after 2 to 3 weeks.
+But many people don't have symptoms, or they have such mild symptoms that they don't notice them at this stage.

-After the early symptoms go away, an infected person may not have symptoms again for many years.
-But if untreated, serious symptoms appear and remain.
+After the early symptoms go away, a person who has HIV may not have symptoms again for years.
+But if HIV isn't treated, symptoms will come back, be more severe, and remain.
 These symptoms usually include:

 - Night sweats.